 Symptoms are due mainly to the condition causing the fever, although fever itself can cause chills, sweats, and discomfort and make patients feel flushed and warm.

-During a 24-h period, temperature varies from lowest levels in the early morning to highest in late afternoon.
+During a 24-hour period, temperature varies from lowest levels in the early morning to highest in late afternoon.
 Maximum variation is about 0.6° C.

 Body temperature is determined by the balance between heat production by tissues, particularly the liver and muscles, and heat loss from the periphery.
 Normally, the hypothalamic thermoregulatory center maintains the internal temperature between 37° and 38° C. Fever results when something raises the hypothalamic set point, triggering vasoconstriction and shunting of blood from the periphery to decrease heat loss; sometimes shivering, which increases heat production, is induced.
 These processes continue until the temperature of the blood bathing the hypothalamus reaches the new set point.
 Resetting the hypothalamic set point downward (eg, with antipyretic drugs) initiates heat loss through sweating and vasodilation.